SreeSatyaGit/WAVE_OG/SOLUTION.md

 - `CORS(app)` is wide open.
 Fine for a local tool on `127.0.0.1`; would need real config before touching anything else, and that's a deployment decision, not a code fix.
 - `RUNS` is a global in-memory list with a module-level counter — no persistence, not thread-safe.
 That's the starter's storage model, not something I was asked to replace.
 - `handleCreate`/`handleStatusChange` in `Home.jsx` close over `runs` inside `.then()` callbacks — a stale-closure risk under rapid concurrent updates.
 Pre-existing pattern from the starter code, untouched by this feature, not exercised by any acceptance criterion.
+- `get_stats()` computes and returns `avg_samples_per_run`, but `StatsPanel.jsx` never displays it — the field just isn't consumed anywhere on the frontend.
+Noticed it while reviewing the stats endpoint; deliberately left it alone rather than wiring it into the UI, since it's not connected to the `result_summary` feature or any acceptance criterion and wasn't asked for.

 ## 2. Feature Summary